undeconstructed/sample/README.md

 Fetches from sources - runs whenever, can fail at any time without causing problems.
 Could also be turned into a per-task process, although that would make it harder to remember the state as of the last-fetch of a source.

-Currently it asks the config server what it should fetch, then fetches, then go back to the start.
+Currently it asks the config server what it should fetch, then fetches, then goes back to the start.

 ## store